zhaoama/ADAN7900/README.md

 $\color{NavyBlue}{Yifei\ Li}$

-## **_Research Question:_**
-**Analyzing the Socioeconomic and Demographic Determinants of Liquor Consumption in Iowa**
+## Discussion of progress on the eight major tasks.
+**1. Propose a research topic:**
+Our project aims to analyze the socioeconomic and demographic determinants of liquor consumption in Iowa, exploring two main research questions:
--  **General Association:** Is there a significant relationship between alcohol consumption and factors such as unemployment rate, income, and education levels, in Iowa Counties/Cities?
+-  Economic and Socio-Demographic Determinants: Is there a significant relationship between alcohol consumption and factors, such as unemployment rate, income, and education levels across Iowa cities? **(Partially revised after discussion of problems)**
--  **Racial Group Difference:** How might alcohol consumption vary across racial groups in Iowa?
-Is there any unique link between certain racial groups with their alcohol consumption patterns under certain economic or educational conditions?
+-  Racial Group Analysis: How does alcohol consumption vary across racial groups in Iowa cities?
+Are there unique patterns in alcohol consumption among racial groups under specific economic or educational conditions?**(Will be mainly focused for checkpoint 2)**

-## **_Decision Makers and the Decision to be Made:_**
--  **Public health sector:** Studying the socioeconomic and demographic factors of alcohol consumption can help health departments formulate public health policies, alcohol abuse prevention, and intervention policies.
--  **Governments:** These analyses can help governments make more informed decisions on tax policies, alcohol retail licenses, and urban planning.

-## **_Data Set:_**
--  **Iowa Liquor Sales:** Collected by the Iowa Department of Revenue, this dataset includes alcohol sales data from January 1, 2012, categorized by product type, date of purchase, alcohol type, and store location.
--  **American Community Survey (ACS) Data:** Contains county/city-level data onunemployment rates, income levels, education levels, and racial demographics.
-Thesewill be used to examine alcohol consumption patterns in relation to socioeconomicfactors.
+**2. Create a GitHub repository and establish best practices for team collaboration**
+-  _Repository:_ We will create a GitHub repository to host all resources, datasets, code, and analysis documentation.
+This will serve as the central hub for our work and ensure transparency and accessibility.
+-  _Folder Structure:_ Organized by data source, analysis scripts (R notebooks/Markdown), following a clear and consistent structure for easy navigation.
+-  _Version Control:_ Each team member will work on separate branches and merge contributions through pull requests, ensuring that code reviews and testing precede all main-branch merges.
+-  _Weekly Check-ins:_ We will discuss progress and insights weekly, share ongoing findings, address any blockers, and outline the next steps.
+This will help us meet project milestones on time and ensure even contributions from all team members.
+Prepare initial findings to discuss during team meetings and receive feedback for improvement.

+**3. Demonstrate merging of multiple data sources**
+We will use multiple data sources:
+-  Iowa Liquor Sales for alcohol consumption patterns, across alcohol categories
+-  American Community Survey (ACS) for socioeconomic and demographic data, including income, education, and racial composition, across Iowa cities.

+**4. Visualize data using Tableau, R, Python, or a combination** Conduct an initial EDA to explore correlations and trends in alcohol consumption related to socioeconomic and demographic factors.
+Visualize relationships using R and Tableau, depending on suitability for the specific analysis.
+-  Add a basic data table view (summary/view/head), to have a better understanding of our data structure.
+-  Histogram/bar chart (e.g., top X sales of alcohol categories)
+-  Correlation (correlation heatmap)
+-  Scatterplot & fitting line
+-  Conducting a simple geographic map on Tableau

+**5. Generate meaningful summary statistic (KPIs) of the data** Calculate and present summary statistics, such as average alcohol consumption per capita, income distribution, and unemployment rate by city/county and racial group.
+Use KPIs to highlight significant trends and relationships within the data.

+**6. Submit draft of progress at Chekpoint 1 and Checkpoint 2**

+**7. Summmarize your findings in a short video presentation**

+**8. Publish a detailed, well formatted markdown report of your analytical story to your GitHub reposity.**

-## **_Tools and Methods:_**
+## Challenges and victories of collaborating on GitHub.

--  **R and Python:** Process missing values, performs descriptive statistical analyses, and allows for visualization of analysis results.
--  **Tableau:** Build interactive dashboards and visual charts showing alcohol consumption patterns and their relationship to socio-economic factors by county/city
--  **GitHub:** Conduct team collaboration, data, results publishing and presentation
+## Report the individual contributions of each team member.
+The latest working files should be pushed to the GitHub Repository.